OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/3_count_nucleotides.md

 fn main() {
     count_nucleotides(b"ATCG");
+    count_nucleotides(b"AAAA");
 }
 ```
 Run the code and inspect the output.
 The resulting HashMap will have the ASCII encoded nucleotides as keys.

 Note that there are lots of alternative solutions and further optimizations we can do.
-For example, if we input a string b"AAAA", our HashMap will only contain As.
+For example, when we input `b"AAAA"` we see that our HashMap only contains one key, `b'A'`.
 One alternative here would be to initialize the HashMap with empty counts for A, T, C and G.